 If a search produces evidence that a student has violated or is violating either the law or the school or District's rules or policies, such evidence may be seized and impounded by school authorities, and disciplinary action may be taken.
 When appropriate, such evidence may be transferred to law enforcement authorities.
 The student's parent(s) shall be notified of the search as soon as possible.

-Board Policy 7:140, Search and Seizure, is available on the District website and a copy may be obtained by calling the District 158 Administrative Office at (847) 659-6158.
+A copy of Board Policy 7:140, Search and Seizure, can be found on the District's website or may be obtained by calling the District 158 Administrative Office at (847) 659-6158.